Blocks in flat families of finite-dimensional algebras: More on base change of blocks

 \subsection{Reductions}

 Now, we consider a situation which in a sense is opposite to the one considered in the last paragraph, namely we consider the quotient morphism $\phi:R \twoheadrightarrow R/\fm \gleichdop S$ for a local commutative ring $R$ with maximal ideal $\fm$ and a finitely generated $R$-algebra $A$.
 By Lemma \ref{idempotent_stable}\ref{idempotent_stable:surj} the morphism $\phi_A:A \twoheadrightarrow A^S \simeq A/\fm A \gleichdop \ol{A}$ is idempotent stable.
-The question whether $\phi_A$ is idempotent surjective is precisely the question whether idempotents of $\ol{A}$ can be lifted to $A$, and this is a classical topic in ring theory.
+We say that $\phi$ is \word{idempotent surjective} if for each idempotent $e' \in A^S$ there is an idempotent $e \in A$ with $\phi_A(e) = e'$.
+We say that $\phi_A$ is \word{primitive idempotent bijective} if it induces a bijection between the \textit{isomorphism classes} of primitive idempotents of $A$ and the isomorphism classes of primitive idempotents of~$A^S$, The question whether $\phi_A$ is idempotent surjective is precisely the question whether idempotents of $\ol{A}$ can be lifted to $A$, and this is a classical topic in ring theory.
 The following lemma is standard, we omit the proof.

-\begin{lemma} If $\phi_A:A \twoheadrightarrow \ol{A}$ is idempotent surjective, it is primitive idempotent bijective and block bijective. \end{lemma}
+\begin{lem} If $\phi_A:A \twoheadrightarrow \ol{A}$ is idempotent surjective, it is primitive idempotent bijective and block bijective. \end{lem}

 The next theorem was proven by M.\ Neunhöffer \cite[Proposition 5.10]{Neunhoeffer-PhD}.